tblancog/airport-api/README.md

 ## Usage

-Point your browser to localhost:5000 to do a sanity test, you should see: 'Welcome to the airport API' You can use Postman or similar to hit api endpoints There's an endpoint to insert mock data to start using it right wait with populated data.
+Point your browser to localhost:5000 to do a sanity test, you should see: 'Welcome to the airport API'.
+You can use Postman or similar to hit api endpoints.

+There's an endpoint to insert mock data to start using it right wait with populated data.

 ### Create some entities

-You can use the endpoint mock to insert mock data if you don't want to create each entity
+You can use the endpoint mock to insert mock data if you don't want to create each entity.

 ```bash
 curl --location --request POST 'localhost:5000/api/mock'